kostya-zero/enjo/docs/CONFIGURATION.md

 ### `options`

 - `path` - Path to directory with your projects.
 But default it uses path to user's home directory.
 - `editor_args` - Arguments that will be passed to the editor.
-By default this field is empty, but for users of *VS Code* and *VS Codium* it will contain a single dot.
+By default, this field is empty, but for users of *VS Code* and *VS Codium* it will contain a single dot.
 - `display_hidden` - This options determines the display of hidden directories.
-By default set to `false`.
+By default, set to `false`.

 ### `programs`

 - `editor` - Name of executable that will be used as editor to open projects and configuration file.
-You set it like name of executable (e.g. `nvim`) or as full path to executable (e.g. `/usr/bin/nvim`).
+You set it like name of executable (e.g. `nvim`) or as absolute path to executable (e.g. `/usr/bin/nvim`).
 - `shell` - Name of executable that will be used as shell to open projects.
-You set it like name of executable (e.g. `bash`) or as full path to executable (e.g. `/usr/bin/bash`).
+You set it like name of executable (e.g. `bash`) or as absolute path to executable (e.g. `/usr/bin/bash`).